 This article is part of Virtuos Insider, a series of interviews where Virtuosi share about their careers and experiences in the company and video game industry at large.
 In this instalment, hear from concept artist Issree Pittayayon as she talks about her move to Montreal and video games as an art form.

-As a game developer with a presence in multiple locations around the world, it’s not unusual at Virtuos to have talents joining up with studios half a planet away from them.
+As a game developer with a presence in multiple locations around the world, it’s not unusual at Virtuos to have talent joining up with studios half a planet away from them.

 Take Issree Pittayayon, one of our concept artists for example.
 Born and raised in Bangkok, Thailand, her interest in games and concept art has led her on a journey of learning and discovery overseas.
-Now, she helps to produce world-class concept art as one of our team of artists at the new Virtuos Montreal studio.
+Now, she helps to produce world-class concept art as one of our team of artists at Virtuos Montreal.

 Issree has graciously taken some time out of her busy schedule to speak with us on her experiences, interests, and what it means to be a concept artist.
 Read on for the full interview!

 Tell us a bit about your history leading up to your current job at Virtuos.
 How did you come to join us?